 The grip is super aggressive, so you won’t be able to use it on road without shredding the lugs off pretty quickly.

-In Australia, TAF stocks the normal version and a Goretex version.
-Don’t be fooled by the waterproof Goretex lining – it’s only good for puddles that don’t flow over the top of the shoe (about 8-10cm deep) so it’s useless for creek crossings.
-The Goretex is also prone to overheating in Australian conditions.
+Don’t be fooled by the waterproof Goretex lining though – it’s only good for puddles that don’t flow over the top of the shoe (about 8-10cm deep) so it’s useless for most creek crossings.
+The Goretex model is also prone to overheating in hot weather conditions.